-Scientific studies confirm that Red Light Therapy “…is beneficial for pain relief and can accelerate the body’s ability to heal itself.”
-And the key to reducing pain and accelerating healing is increasing circulation, a process where LED Light Therapy excels.
-By increasing circulation, LED Light Therapy relieves pain plus provides the support that the body needs to repair itself, particularly nerves and tissues —allowing more flow of blood rich in nutrients and oxygen to eventually restore sensation in the foot, leading to better balance and mobility!
+Scientific studies confirm that Infrared Light Therapy foot pads “…are beneficial for relieving foot pain and can accelerate the body’s ability to heal itself.”
+And the key to reducing foot pain and accelerating healing is increasing circulation, a process where LED Light Therapy excels.
+By increasing circulation, red light therapy for feet relieves pain plus provides the support that the body needs to repair itself, particularly nerves and tissues —allowing more flow of blood rich in nutrients and oxygen to eventually restore sensation in the foot, leading to better balance and mobility!

 Attached Velcro straps wrap over the top of the foot and around the calf securely hold the pad in place, treating the sole and the back of the calf simultaneously.
 It features 131 LEDs: 83 infrared (850 nm) and 48 red (630 nm).
 The top section measures 7”x 9” while the middle to bottom section is 4.5”x 15.5”.
 This pad can be used in two ways:

 - Extended up the back of the calf to cover the calf and the bottom of the foot.